vcanaran/teatree/readme.md

 - how many customers?
 - how many salespersons?

-Here is how we start.
+Here is how we start:
 - [ ] small: 2 vCPU, 2 GB RAM
 - [ ] medium: 4 vCPU 4 GB RAM
 - [ ] large: 8 vCPU  16 GB RAM